-In order to understand the current equality legislation, and to reflect on one's own practice, the following is an explanation of the types of unfair treatment that can occur:
+In order to understand current equality legislation the following is an explanation of the types of unfair treatment that can occur:

-Direct discrimination - occurs when someone treats another person less favourably because of a protected characteristic (as listed above), or an assumption about one of the above, e.g. a black candidate being refused a job, even though he is the best candidate, purely because of the perception that he may not fit in with the rest of the team, who are white.
+Direct discrimination - occurs when someone treats another person less favourably because of a protected characteristic, or an assumption about one of the above, e.g. a Black candidate being refused a job, even though they are the best candidate, purely because of the perception that they may not fit in with the rest of the team.

-Discrimination by association - is direct discrimination against someone because they are associated with a person who has a protected characteristic.
-For example, a non-disabled employee who is unfairly treated because she has a disabled child can claim discrimination.
+Discrimination by association - discrimination against someone because they are associated with a person who has a protected characteristic.
+For example, an employee who is unfairly treated because they have a disabled child - can claim discrimination.

-Discrimination by Perception - is direct discrimination against an individual because other people think they possess a protected characteristic, e.g. a heterosexual employee being unfairly treated on the basis that others think he is gay can claim discrimination on the grounds of sexual orientation.
+Discrimination by perception - is discrimination against an individual because other people think they possess a protected characteristic, e.g. a heterosexual employee being unfairly treated on the basis that others think they are gay can claim discrimination on the grounds of sexual orientation.

 Indirect discrimination - is when a condition, rule, policy or practice disadvantages people who have a protected characteristic, e.g. a manager asking that employees work on Friday evenings to meet the demands of high workload may discriminate against Jewish people who wish to commence the Sabbath at sunset.
-However, indirect discrimination can be objectively justified, e.g. If there is an absolute organisational necessity for staff to be available at work at a certain time.
+However, indirect discrimination can be objectively justified, e.g. if there is an absolute organisational necessity for staff to be available to work at a certain time.

 Harassment - is unwanted conduct relating to a protected characteristic which is intended to violate another's dignity or to create an offensive hostile, humiliating or degrading environment for that individual.
 E.g. an employee being continually teased by colleagues about their gender reassignment.
 This is a subjective test, which means that it is not what you consider to be offensive; but what the person to whom you say or do something considers offensive.
-If you feel that you are being harassed, you should raise the issue via the Bullying and Harassment policy.
+If you feel that you are being harassed, you should raise the issue via the Bullying and Harassment Policy.